Universities and colleges in the UK are offering courses in the following subject areas:

 - Forensic and archaeological sciences

 - Science of aquatic and terrestrial environments

 There are a broad range of degree courses available, with many options to combine different subjects together.
 While many degrees with the same subject title will offer similar modules with a choice of topics, it is important to be aware that there is no national curriculum at this level, so courses can vary significantly.

 - full-time, part-time and flexible study options as well as courses with a placement (sandwich courses)

 - qualifications ranging from BA/BSc (Hons) and MSci degrees through to HND, HNC and Foundation Certificates

 If you are considering taking a joint or combined degree, it would be advisable to consider any potential impact such a choice may have on any career goals.
-For example:

 A number of universities offer four year undergraduate or integrated masters degrees in subjects such as geology (MGEOL/MSci)/, physics (MPhys /MSci) and chemistry (MChem/ MSci).
 The course content is likely to be the same for the first two years of a BSc at the same university and then beyond will have a broader range of taught units and a larger piece of research.